-This Assessment includes a full scientific evaluation of food derived from MIR162 corn according to FSANZ guidelines, to assess its safety for human consumption.
-Public comment is now sought on the safety assessment and proposed recommendations prior to further consideration and completion of the Application.
+FSANZ completed a full scientific evaluation of food derived from MIR162 corn according to FSANZ guidelines1, to assess its safety for human consumption.
+The Assessment Report was released in April 2008, and public comment was sought on the safety assessment and proposed recommendations.
+Comments received were considered in completion of this Approval Report.